davidchip/tagg/README.md

 Ideas
 --------
 + We're building an OS for VR/AR.
-And it's built on top of the web.
+And it's built on top of the web
 + Converge the tools of creation (sublime text) with the tools of consumption (browser).
 + Converge the idea of anchor tags, with that of iframes.
 Leading to the idea of a narrative while on the web.
 + Build a mutable web.
 Change the experiences you use.